olivialives/hello-world/README.md

 # hello-world
 First repository on GitHub

-Privinoed here, reading about this all for the first time Getting rid of the clouds of unknowing.
+Privinoed here, reading about this all for the first time.
+Getting rid of the clouds of unknowing.